Click test sections

 When interacting with click test section, the participant is shown instructions that you provided (usually along the lines of “Where would you click to…?”) and is then shown an image on which they click to carry out the instruction.

 - Click create a test in the top right corner of your dashboard

 Click Test results

-You can highlight regions of the design to see the total number clicks and average click times within that area.
+You can select regions of the design to see the total number of clicks and average click times within that highlight.
 You can also filter to show only the clicks you want to see.

 What type of file can you upload?

 The file must be a JPEG, PNG or GIF and no larger than 5MB.

 How are images displayed to participants?

 You can control the way your design will be displayed:

 - Unmodified images are shown at native height and width